-forecasting, ordering, provisioning and testing and will keep the Liaison Manager abreast of related issues.
-Manager to allow project co-ordination and monitoring.
+The Project Manager will track the activities relating to forecasting, ordering, provisioning and testing and will keep the Liaison Manager abreast of related issues.

+Communications will generally be through the Project Manager to allow project co-ordination and monitoring.

 V. Fault Control Manager The Fault Control Manager has responsibility for managing a 24-hour, all days a year Fault Contact Centre (FCC) for its respective network.
 The Fault Contact Centre will own, identify and resolve relevant faults.

 VI.
 Service Quality Manager The Service Quality Manager has responsibility for monitoring service performance.